qctrl/.github/CONTRIBUTING.md

 ### GraphQL Docstrings

-In most cases we try and follow the Markdown syntax as specified by [CommonMark](http://commonmark.org/) which is the standard adopted and reccomended by GraphQL .
+In most cases we try and follow the Markdown syntax as specified by [CommonMark](http://commonmark.org/) which is the standard adopted and recommended by GraphQL.
 Unfortunately the CommonMark specification does not cover all of our use cases, as we use the docstrings to document our client-side functions and not just the API.
 We therefore have these additional custom specifications in place:

 - Inline math needs to start with `` `$ `` and end with `` $` ``:
 ```